imasho/kyototycoon-client/README.md

     => {"keyX" => "valueX", "keyY" => "valueY", ... }

 Number of key sent and number of key received are depend on LUA function definition.

+You can test script protocol as below:

+    ktserver -port [your port] -scr test/lua/echo.lua
+    rake test HOST=localhost PORT=[your port] SCRIPT=1